 In both raised bed and square foot gardening, trellises are used to grow vertical instead of horizontal.
 This provides for maximum growing space in the smallest footprint.

-The All New Square Foot Gardening book lists rebar, electrical conduit and trellis netting, for the supplies to make a trellis.
+The All New Square Foot Gardening, Second Edition book lists rebar, electrical conduit and trellis netting, for the supplies to make a trellis.
 I looked at that option and didn’t care for the trellis netting so I came up with what I think is a better solution.

 It includes green vinyl coated garden fence, ½ inch PVC, some PVC elbows, a few long threaded rods, zip ties and green spray paint.
 For tools you’ll need a hack saw to cut the threaded rods, a hack saw or PVC Pipe Cutter to cut the PVC, a hammer to pound the threaded rods and a wire snips to trim the zip ties.